Mateusz-Grzelinski/rice/README.md

-# .dotfiles
+# My dotfiles
-dotfiles for bash, zshell, vim, tmux...
+dotfiles for bash, zshell (with zim), vim, tmux...

-My personal collection of configuration files for Linux (Manjaro xfce) Work in (never ending) progress.
+My personal collection of configuration files for Linux (Manjaro xfce)

-My focus is on vim with Python plus some scripting.
+I focus my workflow on vim, tmux and ssh.

-Workflow is not smooth yet.
+This is alpha stage of dotfiles.
+It works but you might experience some troubles.

-NOT TESTED!!
+# Installation

-PROBABLY NOT WORKING!!
+Clone this repo to your home directory.
+You can yse installation script but it is pretty messy, it needs rewritting.
+But it works.

-Edit:
+You should read the installation script berofe launching.

-Recently a lot has changed.
+Installation script prompts to buckup your dotfiles.
-Major clean and installlation script comming soon.
+Dotfiles use the folowing programs: zsh, fasd, vim, tmux. zim will be installed to ~/.zim folder.